 A ball and spring object, which can be placed in Oil Ocean Zone via debug mode.
 If a switch is placed near it and pressed, the ball will pop out and start rolling in whichever direction Sonic was facing when the object was placed.
-It seems this object would have been used to cross something, as it can be stood upon, much like the ball object that appeared in early versions of Sonic the Hedgehog.
+It seems this object would have been used to cross something, as it can be stood upon, much like the boulder object that appeared in early versions of Sonic the Hedgehog.
 It does not collide with breakable floors or elevators, and it will go up slopes and even vertical walls without slowing or stopping.
 It can be seen in the Simon Wai prototype.

 MZ Small Platform

 Object ID: 6C Although very similar to the small platforms used in Metropolis Zone, this platform behaves strangely, usually rising at an angle.